crankery/merp/README.md

 ![](images/merp_front2.png?raw=true)

-The red line on Eurorack module power connectors are to be installed towards the bottom of the board as indicated.
+The red line on Eurorack module power connectors are to be installed towards the bottom of the board as indicated although this should be enforced by the IDC connector notches.

 ## Back